junxit/us-congress-bills-119/metadata.md

 - 2025-04-29 — Introduced in House
 - 2025-04-29 — Introduced in House
 - 2025-04-29 — Referred to the House Committee on Financial Services.
+- 2025-07-22 — Committee Consideration and Mark-up Session Held
+- 2025-07-23 — Committee Consideration and Mark-up Session Held
+- 2025-07-23 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 35 - 13.
+- 2025-09-04 — Placed on the Union Calendar, Calendar No. 192.
+- 2025-09-04 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-235.
+- 2025-09-04 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-235.